The Master of Science in Nursing (MSN)

 College of Nursing Master’s Program Handbook

 All students completing the master's along the way are required to read the College of Nursing Master’s Program Handbook regarding policies for each program and for academic progression.
-Information about each program, particularly clinical placements and forms for appeals to the Master’s APG Committee, are located in the handbook.
+Information about each program, particularly clinical placements and forms for appeals to the Master’s APG Committee are located in the Nursing

-Students in all Master of Science in Nursing Programs pay a $90 equipment fee each semester that they are enrolled.
+Full-time students in all Master of Science in Nursing Programs pay a $90 equipment fee each semester that they are enrolled.
+Part-time students pay $45 each semester.

 - BSN degree from an accredited institution.*